skellat/skellat.github.io/tagged.md

 ## The Hot Zone

-A more complete picture will come out on Thursday in the [CDC count dash](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Ohio&data-type=Risk&list_select_county=39007) but presently Ashtabula County is one of two Ohio counties running high on CDC's *new* metrics for coronavirus spread.
+A more complete picture will                                                                                                                                                                                                          [CDC count                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   dash](https://covid.cdc.gov/covid-data-tracker/#county-view?list_select_state=Ohio&data-type=Risk&list_select_county=39007) but presently Ashtabula County is one of two Ohio counties running high on CDC's *new* metrics for coronavirus spread.
 The risk is pretty high here.
 I'll be curious as to [Ohio wastewater levels](https://coronavirus.ohio.gov/dashboards/other-resources/wastewater) tomorrow too.

 %
-2022-05-27 Starting Releasing
+2022-05-26 Starting Releasing

 ## Starting Releasing

 It seems that I have this stabilized and can get it up and running.
 It will be a challenge to keep all the plates spinning.
 I like the format and the software.
 We'll see what erupts, I suppose.

+%
+2022-05-27 Heading Into A Holiday

+## Heading Into A Holiday

+In no particular order:

+* Thursday was a travel day that involved me visiting sites in Cuyahoga and Lake counties.
+* [Erie Looking Productions](https://erielookingproductions.info) now has a pass-through HDMI capture device on-hand which may well help with creating instructional content.
+* Mom's birthday is today.
+I got her a large print Common English Bible hardcover as a birthday present.
+* I am working on finalizing some production ideas as we head towards the third quarter of the year.
+* A feeling of being lost in the waves is developing again.

 %
 @about[about] 2022-05-14 About